spacetelescope/synphot_refactor/docs/synphot/spectrum.rst

 produces a thermal (blackbody) source spectrum.
 This is usually not used directly, but rather as part of the calculations for thermal background for some instrument.
-See **stsynphot** documentation regarding "thermal source" for more details.
+See **stsynphot** documentation regarding "thermal background" for more details.

 .. _synphot-vega-spec: